Hugh Prather

 Hugh Edmondson Prather III (January 23, 1938 – November 15, 2010) was an American self-help writer, lay minister, and counselor, most famous for his first book, Notes to Myself, which was first published in 1970 by Real People Press, and later reprinted by Bantam Books.
 It has sold over 5 million copies, and has been translated into ten languages.

 Family, early life, and education

 Hugh Prather's father, Hugh Prather, Jr., grandfather, Hugh Prather, Sr., and great grandfather John S. Armstrong, contributed to the growth of the city of Dallas, Texas.
-With his father-in-law John S. Armstrong and Armstrong's other son-in-law Edgar Flippen, Prather, Sr., helped plan and build the town of Highland Park, which is now part of the enclave Park Cites surrounded by the city of Dallas.
-In 1931, Armstrong and his two sons-in-law built Highland Park Village, the first planned shopping center in the United States.
+With his father-in-law John S. Armstrong and Armstrong's other son-in-law Edgar Flippen, Prather, Sr., helped plan and build the town of Highland Park, which is now part of the enclave Park Cities surrounded by the city of Dallas.
+In 1931, Flippen and Prather developed Highland Park Village, the first planned shopping center in the United States.
 Hugh Prather, Jr., ran the shopping center after his father's death.

 Hugh Prather III was born in Dallas and earned a bachelor's degree at Southern Methodist University in 1966 after study at Principia College and Columbia University.
 He studied at the University of Texas at the graduate level without taking a degree.